jtylek/EpesiCRM/README.md

 =
 [![SourceForge](https://img.shields.io/sourceforge/dt/epesi.svg)](https://sourceforge.net/projects/epesi)

+## WARNING

+This is an unstable branch.
+I am in the process of rewriting QuickForm to be compatible with PHP 7.1 Until now please use the package from SourceForge: https://sourceforge.net/projects/epesi/

 <b>Epesi BIM</b> (Business Information Manager) is a fully functional web CRM/ERP application to store, organize, access and share business records.
 Manage your data precisely, flexibly and easily, simplifying internal communication and making work-flow more efficient.

 Thanks to its modular design it can be easily customized by simple installation of additional modules.
 Custom recordsets can be created via Admin Panel using GUI tools with full support of __Record Browser CRUD__ engine, like lazy (soft) delete, full record history, dynamic recordsets (new fields can be added on the fly), __Advanced Permission__ access level and automatic view generation.